pmav99/ansible-compile-grass/README.md

 ---------------------------

-Due to the way we install the python dependencies, in order to use GRASS you will first need to activate the virtualenv and or set `$PATH`.
+Due to the way we install the python dependencies, in order to use GRASS you will first need to activate the virtualenv and set `$PATH`.
 To make this a bit easier, the role also installs some scripts that take care of `$PATH` and virtualenv activation.
 These scripts are: